Disclosure: This post may contain affiliate links. Please see our privacy policy.

 I mean, sure, you could grab a crinkle cutter and cut your own squash zig zags.
 That’s quite a bit of work, though.
 Butternut squash tends to be a bit of a pain to peel and cut.

-The biggest downside of the butternut squash zig zags is that they are only available seasonally.
+The biggest downside of the butternut squash zig zags is that they are often only available seasonally.
 So, you should try to grab a package or two when you can.
 I make sure they make it into my shopping cart every autumn and winter!

 What do Trader Joe’s butternut squash zig zags cost?